๐ฅ Toon Flare

 Offset

-The Offset property inside each element shape group is actually a Pucker & Bloat operator with it's visibility turned off.
-The Amount is used as a dummy property to determine where the element lies along the flare axis.
+The Offset property's Amount is used to determine where the element lies along the flare axis.
 A value of 100 will place the element precisely over the origin - where the control layer is.
 A value of -100 will place the element precisely opposite that point, on the other side of the comp.

-Since the Offset is a dummy property, if you turn on it's visibility eyeball, it will Pucker or Bloat the element.
+The Offset is actually a dummy Pucker & Bloat property, so if you turn on it's visibility eyeball, it will Pucker or Bloat the element.
 So don't do that.

 Scale